unpoller/unpoller.github.io/documentation/docs/poller/howitworks.md

 ## What's Next

-**Have a look at the [Getting Started](../install/gettingstarted) page.**
+- Check out the [Getting Started](../install/gettingstarted) page.
-Have a look at the [Other Guides](../poller/otherguides) page for third party guides from the community, including detailed Raspberry Pi directions.
+- And the [Other Guides](../poller/otherguides) page for third party guides from the community, including detailed Raspberry Pi instructions.